ruiqimao/SugarCube-UserMods/Mods/ruiqimao-Micron-Spool-Holder/README.md

 ![Image](Images/Image.png)

-This is a mount for the removeable spool holder from [Micron R1](https://github.com/PrintersForAnts/Micron).
+This is a mount for the removable spool holder from [Micron R1](https://github.com/PrintersForAnts/Micron).
 It mounts to the back panel of the printer, similar to the reverse Bowden holder.

 | Part | Quantity |
 |:-|:-:|